Call Us Now

 Perma-Chink Systems namesake product, Perma-Chink, is the leading sealant for log homes.
 We've extended the same performance and quality of Perma-Chink in our other sealants, Energy Seal and Woodsman.

-Below are our Tech Tips for all our sealants, including our Chink Paint, which provides an excellent solution refresh old, but sealed, chinking.
+Below are our Tech Tips for all our sealants, including our Chink Paint, which provides an excellent solution to refresh old, but sealed, chinking.

 Application Guide